 Starting with Lightroom 4, you can email photos directly from Lightroom rather than having to export jpegs to your hard drive, and then outside of Lightroom, attach them to your email.
 It has some limitations that I’ll discuss, but I find that it often saves me a lot of time.
+Instructions in this article apply to Lightroom 5, CC and 6 as well as 4.

 Select one or more photos that you want to email, from the filmstrip in any module in Lightroom or from the grid in the Library module, then right-click inside one of the selected photos and choose Email Photos.
 Lightroom can use the email program (“client”) on your computer, such as Outlook or Mac Mail, or any web email service, such as Gmail or AOL.
 You will choose one or the other in the From: dropdown in the Email dialog that opens.